adamacosta/lfs/extras/01-libraries.md

 ## hwloc

 Libraries to aid HPC applications that use OpenMPI to discover hardware locality features.
+Includes the handy `lstopo` utility that visualizes your PCI bus connections in a terminal, information you would normally need to pull from the manuals for your processor and motherboard.

 ```sh
 curl https://download.open-mpi.org/release/hwloc/v2.4/hwloc-2.4.1.tar.gz -o /sources/hwloc-2.4.1.tar.gz &&